-Lethbridge is home to an interesting and diverse urban forest.
-As a city in the heart of the prairies, most trees are actually not native to our area, but through education, care and dedicated management, we have an urban forest we are very proud of.
+As a city in the heart of the prairies, trees are not naturally occurring.
+Through continuous education, care and dedicated management, Lethbridge has an urban forest we are very proud of.

-The Urban Forest Management Plan (UFMP) is currently in development and will outline best practices, procedures and programs to effectively care for and manage the health of all Lethbridge's public trees and their growing environments.
+The rececntly completed Urban Forest Management Plan (UFMP) outlines best practices, procedures and programs to effectively care for and manage the health of all Lethbridge's public trees and their growing environments.
 This includes all boulevard and park trees as well as trees located in utility right of ways and in natural areas like the river valley.

 The urban forest is a vital asset of our city which provides a wide range of important environmental, social and economic services.
 There are a number of challenges and threats to the health and sustainability of the urban forest, such as pests and disease, challenging growing conditions and conflicts with other infrastructure.

 The UFMP considers the current health and state of the urban forest, current management practices, local land uses and best practices in comparable cities and environments to present strategies to address the challenges of managing urban trees.